Rain Spencer: Early life

-Spencer was born in Germany, whilst her father served there in the U.S. Army.
-At the age of three, her family moved to Wilmington, North Carolina, where she began pursuing her interest in acting.
-Spencer moved to Los Angeles at the age of eight.
+Spencer was born in Germany and lived there as a military brat while her father served in the United States Army.

 Career

+As a child, Spencer played the lead character in The Garden (2010), a 4D short movie shown at the USA Pavilion in Shanghai Expo 2010, in which she, as a young girl, has a dream to create a beautiful garden from a disused urban corner plot.

 Spencer made her debut playing Taylor Jewel in the Amazon Prime Video's series The Summer I Turned Pretty (2022–2025).
 She also played Jane in the film Good Girl Jane (2022), for which she won the award for Best Performance in a U.S. Narrative Feature at the Tribeca Film Festival.

 On October 9, 2025 Spencer was cast in the starring role in Amazon Prime Video's new series Genuine Fraud.

 On November 12, 2025 she was cast in the film Iconoclast.